OutSystems/docs-support/src/troubleshooting/application-development/mabs-troubleshooting-android.md

 #### Cause

-This error occurs when building an app with MABS 4 or prior that is using at least one plugin that references an Android support library version 28.
+This error occurs when building an app with MABS 4 or prior that's using at least one plugin that references an Android support library version 28.

-The log file should contain something similar to this error, where support libraries try to use resources that cannot be found because they only exist in Android target SDK 28 or newer:
+The log file should contain something similar to this error, where support libraries try to use resources that can't be found because they only exist in Android target SDK 28 or newer:
 ```
 platforms/android/build/intermediates/incremental/mergeDebugResources/merged.dir/values/values.xml:90: error: resource android:attr/fontVariationSettings not found.
 platforms/android/build/intermediates/incremental/mergeDebugResources/merged.dir/values/values.xml:90: error: resource android:attr/ttcIndex not found.